drepo-eth/site/content/drepo/repository/architecture/index.md

 highly flexible system.
 For instance, each component could be switched out for another implementation or protocol while the other can continue to work without significant
-interruption: moving the index from a blockchain to a new safe system does not impact stored files on, IPFS and adding a new storage system does not invalidate existing entries within the index.
+interruption: moving the index from a blockchain to a new safe system does not impact stored files on IPFS and adding a new storage system does not invalidate existing entries within the index.